 While many of the restrictions imposed during the Covid-19 pandemic have now been lifted, Antarctica21 continues to work on offering travel experiences that are as safe as possible.

 To participate in a 2023-24 Antarctica21 trip, guests must:

 - Meet the entry requirements of the countries visited during the itinerary.

-- Purchase medical travel insurance, including emergency evacuation and Covid related events.
+- Purchase medical travel insurance, including emergency evacuation.

 Many of the travel restrictions that were in place during the pandemic have been lifted.
-Below is an overview of the entry requirements that are in place for each country as of the indicated date.
+Below is an overview of the entry requirements that are in place for Chile as of the indicated last update date.
 Updates will be posted as needed should the entry requirements be relaxed further.

 Entry Requirements for Chile

 Requirements for International travelers who don’t reside permanently in Chile from May 18, 2023: